 Yes, gun reform works.
 Almost all countries regulate gun acquisition, possession and use in some form.
 Most do this by licensing users and registering firearms.

 Gun reform works in parts of the world where there are strict controls on access to firearms and well-enforced firearms regulations.
 This is the case for much of Western Europe, Australia, New Zealand and parts of Asia.
 For example, in Japan, South Korea and Singapore, the rate of firearm violence is extremely low.

 Following the 1996 Port Arthur massacre in Tasmania, in which 35 people were killed and many more injured by a lone gunman, Australia moved to enact sweeping gun reforms.

 The National Firearms Agreement, drafted within weeks of the tragedy, restricted legal ownership of firearms in Australia; banned pump-action, automatic and semi-automatic firearms and established a firearm registry.
 It also required a new permit for all new purchases of firearms, among other measures.
 In addition, the government initiated a major buyback of guns that had been declared illegal under the new legislation.

 Since then, murders and suicides by gun have plummeted.
 Between 1996 and 2019, firearm deaths more than halved.

 In 2021, the University of Sydney found that private individuals owned more than 3.5 million registered firearms.
 However, the proportion of licensed firearm owners has almost halved between 1997 and 2020.

 What does Amnesty do about gun violence?

-By standing up and reminding our leaders of their obligation to keep us safe, you can play a crucial role in campaigning and protesting to make it clear to governments that the poor regulation of the possession and use of guns leads to violence – only through strict controls on guns and effective interventions in communities suffering high levels of gun violence can we live in safely and without fear.
+You can stand up and remind our leaders of their obligation to keep us safe.
+You can play a crucial role in campaigning and protesting against gun violence and making it clear to governments that they must tackle this through strict controls on guns and effective interventions in communities suffering high levels of gun violence.